RyanReedKnight/Notes-and-instructions/Kernel/kernel-compilation-pop-os.md

 	Note the on Pop OS, and I assume other Debian like distributions, it is necisary to install libelf-dev and libssl-dev.

-5. In .config file, set both CONFIG_SYSTEM_TRUSTED_KEYS to "".
+5. In the .config file, set both CONFIG_SYSTEM_TRUSTED_KEYS to "".

-6. Run "sudo make INSTALL_MOD_STRIP=1 module_install" If you do not include the INSTALL_MOD_STRIP=1 option, the kernel will be huge, upwards of 1 GB, and will fill up your EFI partiton.
+6. Run "sudo make INSTALL_MOD_STRIP=1 module_install" If you do not include the INSTALL_MOD_STRIP=1 option, the kernel will be huge, over 1 GB, and will fill up your EFI partiton (perhaps this is an issue unique to systemd-boot and/or systems with full disk encryption).

 7. Run "sudo make install" in source directory to install the kernel.